FirstGroup sees improving bus units offsetting shrinking rail arm

-LONDON British transport company FirstGroup (FGP.L) reported a 13 percent rise in annual profit and guided that improvements in its U.S and UK bus services would "largely offset" the impact of its shrinking UK rail business.
+LONDON, June 10 British transport company FirstGroup reported a 13 percent rise in annual profit and guided that improvements in its U.S and UK bus services would "largely offset" the impact of its shrinking UK rail business.

 FirstGroup's UK rail business suffered a heavy blow last year when it failed to win new contracts to keep running services on First ScotRail and First Capital Connect, and also lost out on bids for new contracts.